CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: . #1

-\appsection{CFCN Masking} The masking process in CFCN is applied similarly to \cite{Germain2015MADE}:
+\appsection{CFCN Masking} The masking process in CFCN is applied similarly to \citep{Germain2015MADE}:

 where $\sigma$ is an activation function, $\mathbf{o}_r$ is the vector output, $\mathbf{W}_r$ is the weight matrix, $\mathbf{b}_r$ is a bias vector, and $\mathbf{M}_r$ is a mask for a given layer $r$, respectively. $\circ$ is the Hadamard product.
 An example is shown in Figure~\ref{fig:expandshrink}.
+A visualization of this process across different layers is provided in Fig.\ref{fig:identityexamples}.
+Note that, while not strictly necessary for respecting the DAG, links between paths (such as the diagonal links visible in Fig.\ref{fig:identityexamples}) improve network expressivity by enabling variables like $x_1$ and $x_2$ to interact more deeply across layers, e.g. recursively processing $(x_1,x_2)$ together to influence $x_3$.

 \appsection{CFCN Mod} The CFCN Mod is a variation to the previously introduced CFCN described in Sec.~\ref{subsec:cfcn}, wherein each layer has direct access to the input through a linear connection.
 The computation of the layers is given by